The Misguided Notion of Bypassing Patching in OT Systems

 Ignoring Patching is Not an Option

-The primary flaw in this advice is the notion that patching can be ignored.
+The primary flaw in this advice is the notion that to ignore OT patching.
 This is a dangerous misconception.
 Patching may be challenging, but it remains an essential line of defense.
-When immediate patching isn’t feasible, alternative plans need to be in place.
-Neglecting patching altogether can lead to severe consequences in the event of a cyber incident, reminiscent of the outdated ‘M&M defense’ strategy – tough on the outside but vulnerable inside.
+When immediate patching isn’t feasible, you need to put alternative plans in place.
+Neglecting patching altogether can lead to severe consequences in a cyber incident, reminiscent of the outdated ‘M&M defense’ strategy – tough on the outside but vulnerable inside.

-Another critical oversight is the assumption that skilled OT security personnel, crucial for either incident response or patching, are readily available.
+Another critical oversight is the assumption that skilled OT security personnel are readily available for patching or response.
 This is far from the truth.
 In many cases, even when patches are ready, there’s a lack of qualified experts to implement them.
 This gap in resources raises questions about the viability of assembling an adequate incident response team, especially when proactive patch management is already struggling.

-Lastly, the complexities inherent in OT networks add another layer of difficulty to patch management.
+The complexities of OT networks add another layer of difficulty to patch management.
 The sheer number and intricacy of assets and network architecture present a significant challenge.
 Identifying which assets are affected by a specific patch or vulnerability is often a daunting task for organizations.
 Yet, any effective incident response strategy demands this level of understanding and detailed asset profiling.
 Ironically, even those advocating against patching cannot escape the need for a comprehensive, contextual asset inventory, which is, in fact, a fundamental component of a sound OT cybersecurity strategy.

-3 Elements of a Mature ICS Patch Management Program
+3 Elements of a Mature Industrial Control System Patch Management Program

-Understanding and implementing these components can transform the complex task of patching into a more feasible and successful process.
+Understanding and implementing these components can transform patching into a more feasible and successful process.
 Let’s delve into each of these components and see how they contribute to a robust patch management strategy.

 Real-time Contextual Inventory: The Foundation of Effective Patch Management